mfernest/SEBC/installation/install.md

 * Install the Data Hub Edition
 * Install CDH using parcels
 * **Rename your cluster after your GitHub name**
 * Deploy **only** the `Coreset` of CDH services.
 * Deploy three ZooKeeper instances.
-    * CM prompts you to install one by default
+    * CM does not prompts you to do this
 * Once you've renamed your cluster and it is healthy, take a screenshot of the home page
     * Name the file `labs/3_cm_installed.png`.
-* Mark your Issue 'submitted' now if your're done; otherwise wait until you complete the Bonus Lab.
+* Mark your Issue 'submitted' unless you plan to complete the Bonus Lab.

 ---
 <div style="page-break-after: always;"></div>